 Legally mandated gender quotas on corporate boards are one effective form of positive discrimination that has taken hold in Europe.
 These metrics serve as a regimented means of removing inequities in the corporate board room and promoting women's economic interests.
 Before the first gender quota came into effect in 2003, the problem of female under-representation was strikingly apparent.
 While the proportion of women in the workforce was continually increasing in most jurisdictions, this growth did not translate into increased representation on corporate boards.

 Norway was the first nation to enact a legally mandated gender quota in 2003.
-Before the quota, women represented a meagre 6.8 per cent of board directors in Norway.
+Before the quota, women represented a meagre 6.8 per cent of board directors in the country.
 In response, the Norwegian parliament approved a rule requiring corporate boards to consist of 40 per cent women by 2008.
 The quota applies to all publicly owned corporations and public limited liability companies in the private sector.
 Affected corporations had until 1 January 2006 to voluntarily comply with the quota rule, after which time compliance became mandatory.
 The result was full compliance with the mandate by 2009, and in 2010 the percentage of female directors had increased to 40.3 per cent.
 In 2018, women represented 41 per cent of the board members of publicly traded Norwegian companies.
 The gender quota law has had and continues to have an undeniably positive impact as evidenced by Norway's No. 2 ranking in the World Economic Forum's 2018 Global Gender Gap Report.

-In the years since Norway enacted its groundbreaking gender quota, many other countries have followed suit.
+In the years since Norway enacted its pioneering gender quota, many other countries have followed suit.
 Belgium, France, Iceland, Italy, the Netherlands, Spain and the United Kingdom have all passed laws establishing quotas for women on corporate boards.
 Also, in 2015, Germany passed legislation requiring major companies to allocate 30 per cent of seats on non-executive boards to women, although this gender quota has not been as successful as its European counterparts.
 Specifically, non-complying companies in France and Norway, for example, face fines and other sanctions.
 Under the German law, however, a company that fails to fill the requisite number of board seats with women must only keep the seats empty until they are filled by female candidates.
 Similarly, companies in the Netherlands, Finland, and Denmark are simply required to explain their failure to meet the quota.
-In addition, a voluntary effort known as the '30 per cent club' has helped to substantially increase women's representation on corporate boards.
-In Australia, the Council of Superannuation Investors and Australian Institute of Company Directors each launched initiatives to achieve 30 per cent female representation on Australian Security Exchange (ASX) 200 boards by the end of 2017 and 2018, respectively.
+In addition, a voluntary effort known as the '30 per cent club' has helped to increase women's representation on corporate boards substantially.
+In Australia, the Council of Superannuation Investors and the Australian Institute of Company Directors each launched initiatives to achieve 30 per cent female representation on Australian Security Exchange (ASX) 200 boards by the end of 2017 and 2018, respectively.
 Moreover, in 2018, the ASX Corporate Governance Council issued a draft consultation recommending that ASX300 boards also achieve a 30 per cent target.
 In its 2019 consultation response, the Council decided to proceed with the 30 per cent target.
 As at June 2019, women represented 29.7 per cent of directors on ASX200 company boards, just shy of the 30 per cent goal.
 A number of other countries also have laws that require that gender be taken into account in appointing board members and that companies report on the gender balance of their boards.
-And in November 2013, the European Parliament voted in favour of legislation proposed in 2012 that would set an objective, by 2020, of 40 per cent women among non-executive directors of companies listed on stock exchanges.
+And in November 2013, the European Parliament voted in favour of legislation proposed in 2012 that would set an objective that women would make up 40 per cent of non-executive directors at companies listed on stock exchanges no later than 2020.
 Further in 2017, the European Commission announced its plans to advocate for a similar gender quota.

-Legally mandated gender quotas are also starting to appear outside Europe as well.
-In 2011, for example, Malaysia's Ministry of Women, Family and Community Development succeeded in passing an amendment to the 2004 regulation requiring 30 per cent female directors on boards in the public sector.
-Similarly, Brazil has a 40 per cent target, by 2022, for female representation on the board of state-controlled enterprises; India's Companies Act, 2013, requires prescribed classes of companies to have at least one female board member; Israel and the United Arab Emirates require all companies and government agencies to have at least one woman on the board; and in 2014 Japan's Prime Minister Shinzo Abe announced the goal of increasing the percentage of women in executive positions at Japanese companies to 30 per cent by 2020, and on 1 April 2016 a new law in Japan that promotes women's career activities took effect that requires private and public sector Japanese companies with over 300 employees to disclose gender diversity targets.
+Legally mandated gender quotas are also starting to appear outside Europe.
+In 2011, for example, Malaysia's Ministry of Women, Family and Community Development succeeded in passing an amendment to the 2004 regulation requiring 30 per cent of directors on boards in the public sector being women.
+Similarly, Brazil has a 40 per cent target, by 2022, for female representation on the boards of state-controlled enterprises; India's Companies Act 2013 requires prescribed classes of companies to have at least one female board member; and Israel and the United Arab Emirates require all companies and government agencies to have at least one woman on the board.
+In Japan, Prime Minister Shinzo Abe announced in 2015 the goal of increasing the percentage of women in executive positions at Japanese companies to 30 per cent by 2020, and a new law that promotes women's career activities, which took effect on 1 April 2016, requires private and public sector Japanese companies with more than 300 employees to disclose gender diversity targets.
 In 2018, the US state of California passed a law that mandates that all public companies with their principal executive offices located within the state must have at least one female director on their corporate board by 31 December 2019.
 As of December 2019, at least one case was brought in a California federal court, alleging that the California quota law is unconstitutional.

 iii Pay equity regulation